This tutorial is the last post in a four-part series about map text in ArcGIS Pro. You can find all tutorials here:

 Much better, no?

+Your map may have different sources as the basemap is updated.
 But there are more data sources that you need to cite than just the basemap.

 Place your cursor in front of the dynamic text and paste